 I started with the round, clear glass gems.
 If the gem is lumpy or imperfect, don’t worry, it won’t matter.
 Also, if they are not perfectly round, don’t worry, it just makes them more interesting!

-I used the larger gems for this project, but you can use smaller sizes for this as well.
-The smaller ones might make a fun ring – or a piece for your tiara!
+I used the larger gems for the alcohol ink pendants, but you can use smaller sizes for this as well.
+The smaller ones might make a fun ring, on a bracelet, or…ahem... a piece for your tiara!